 About Me

-I am a Ph.D. candidate in Computer Engineering and a Research Assistant at Toronto Metropolitan University (TMU), Toronto, Ontario, Canada, affiliated with the Trustworthy AI Laboratory (TAILab).
+I am a machine learning researcher and Ph.D. graduate in Computer Engineering from Toronto Metropolitan University (TMU), Toronto, Ontario, Canada, affiliated with the Trustworthy AI Laboratory (TAILab).
 I have received my B.Sc. in Computer Engineering (software) from Shahid Beheshti University (2016) and my M.Sc. in Computer Engineering (Machine Learning, Algorithms, and Computation) from the University of Tehran (2019).
 My doctoral research at TMU advances both theoretical and practical aspects of trustworthy AI and machine learning, supported by my peer-reviewed publications.

 My research focuses on confidence and uncertainty quantification in deep neural networks, with emphasis on conformal prediction and risk control (distribution-free uncertainty estimation), evidential and Bayesian methods, and information-theoretic techniques to provide statistically rigorous uncertainty quantification and enhance the reliability in AI systems.
 I am also keenly interested in uncertainty in Large Language Models (LLMs), OOD detection, calibration, adversarial robustness, and interpretability in machine learning.
 Passionate about bridging rigorous, uncertainty-aware methodologies with real-world AI deployment, I am dedicated to developing more reliable, transparent, and robust AI solutions.